Send-It-Industries/Front-End-Capstone/README.md

 ## Setup
 - Clone this repo
 - Check out 'deployed' branch for lastest version
--  run `npm install` to install all the dependencies.
+- Run `npm install` to install all the dependencies.
+- Create a config/config.js file with any valid Github token

 ## Usage
 Once the dependencies are installed, you can run  `npm run bundle` to start the application.
 This will compile all the jsx to your local machine under 'client/dist/bundle.js' and start an express server on port 3000 through nodemon.
 You will then be able to access it at localhost:3000